Spring Garden Revival

 Contact Plymouth's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Plymouth is essential for environmental compliance and community cleanliness.
+Proper disposal of lawn edging debris in Plymouth is regulated to protect local infrastructure and the environment.
 From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects like sidewalk replacement or beautification.
-Immediate cleanup is necessary to prevent storm drain contamination and should be coordinated with street sweeping schedules.
-Plymouth Department of Public Works
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to ensure right-of-way compliance and street tree protection.
+Immediate cleanup of materials is essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with municipal initiatives like sidewalk replacement or utility work, requiring close communication with public works staff.

 169 Camelot Drive, Plymouth, MA 02360